 Punt is generally accepted today to have been Somaliland south of Nubia that produced the frankincense used in the ceremonials of all ancient kingdoms.

 Punt was, in fact, called the ‘Holy Land’ by the Egyptians.

-The Kingdom of Aksum was a trading empire centered in Eritrea and northern Ethiopia.
+The Kingdom of Aksum was a trading empire centred in Eritrea and northern Ethiopia.

 The kingdom was an important market place for ivory, which was exported throughout the ancient world.

 The Aksumite state established its control over the declining Kingdom of Kush on the Arabian Peninsula, regularly entering the politics of that kingdom; eventually extending its rule over the region, by conquering the Himyarite Kingdom.

 To facilitate trade, the Aksumite rulers minted their own currency.

 From these ancient people arose the oldest traditions and rites and from them sprang the first colonies and arts of antiquity.
 Some scholars have erroneously attributed the building of the ancient MaDzimbahwe to the Himyarite Kingdom.